Electric Fuse and its Perfect Use

 HRC Fuse

-HRC working principle:- When a fault occurs, the fault current flows through the fuse.
+HRC working principle:-When a fault occurs, the fault current flows through the fuse.
 Due to the flow of current more than the rating, the fuse element gets heated and melts.
-The fuse element chemically reacts with the ceramic sand to form high resistance glass beads, and the circuit is broken.
+The fuse element chemically reacts with the ceramic sand to form high-resistance glass beads, and the circuit is broken.

 High voltage fuses are of the following types: